rathaumons/pyppbox/README.md

 # Welcome to pyppbox !

-## This repo includes OpenPose and is for those who want to reproduce the results in the paper.

 ## 🐍📦 pyppbox = Python  + People + Toolbox

 * Yes, pyppbox is an open-source Python toolbox which was originally made for the PoseTReID framework.